 |Bis/Tris Propane||5.8 – 7.8||Yes|

 |TRIS (tri-hydroxy methyl-amino methane)||7.3 – 9.3||Yes|

-Selection of buffer for mobile phases are most important stage of analytical method development.
-It is most important to know the sample characteristics and importance of buffer selection for mobile phase which will be used for formulation products analysis.
+The selection of buffers for mobile phases is the most important stage of analytical method development.
+It is most important to know the sample characteristics and importance of buffer selection for the mobile phase which will be used for formulation products analysis.
 Good laboratory practice must be followed while preparing buffers for mobile phases to ensure the obtained results must be reproducible within and between laboratories.

 - L. R. Snyder, J. J. Kirkland, and J. L. Glajch, Practical HPLC Method Development, Wiley-Interscience, New York,